Beaches

 Take Snowball Hill Road off of Route 130 and turn onto Pemaquid Beach Road where parking and facilities are available.

-Birch Point Beach State Park | Owls Head
+Birch Point State Park | Owls Head

 Visit this protected scenic stretch of sand located near Owls Head on your way to Rockland with great views of the ocean and islands.

-This beautiful Maine State Park offers parking off of Ballyhac Road on Birch Point State Park Road, as well as a generous sandy beach, and picnic area, with restroom facilities.
+This beautiful Maine state park offers parking off of Ballyhac Road on Birch Point State Park Road, as well as a generous sandy beach, and picnic area, with restroom facilities.

 This is a very quiet area for those looking for a peaceful area to relax.
 No lifeguards are on duty here.